pedrostefanogv/winget-package-explo/PRD.md

 3. **Technical** - The design should appeal to developers and system administrators who use winget regularly

 **Complexity Level**: Light Application (multiple features with basic state)
-- This is a search and display application with filtering capabilities, package detail views, and persistent search history.
-It doesn't require complex multi-view navigation or advanced state management beyond basic search/filter operations.
+- This is a search and display application with filtering capabilities, package detail views, and live GitHub API integration.
+It fetches real package data from the microsoft/winget-pkgs repository and falls back gracefully to mock data if the API is unavailable.

 ## Essential Features